miladm/CG-OoO/README.md

-## PhArS: A Phraseblock CPU Architecture Simulator and Compiler Backend for CG-OoO
+## CG-OoO: A Phraseblock CPU Architecture Simulator and Compiler Backend

 # README #